Welcome to Soma!

 1. Pathogen Activation -If a Pathogen number is rolled during Phase 2, draw and immediately play the top card of the Pathogen Deck.
 Pathogen cards enter play tapped and cannot attack on the same turn they are played (unless a card ability says otherwise).

-During multiplayer games, it is suggested that players are required to take damage from the Pathogen Monsters in a “roundtable” fashion.
-This means that each player, regardless of damage already taken, takes turns receiving all of the damage from the Pathogen Monsters during that turn.
+During multiplayer games, it is suggested that players are required to take turns and thus take damage from the Pathogen Monsters in a “roundtable” fashion.
+This means that on each player's turn (the turn when they role the dice), regardless of damage already taken, receives all of the damage from the Pathogen Monsters during that turn (unless otherwise stated).
 Players, therefore, have the potential to be killed by the Pathogen Monster army as it attacks.

-So Player 1 may receive damage one turn, while Player 2 takes damage on the next, followed by Player 3, and then on the fourth turn Player 1 takes the damage again.
+So in a 3-player game, Player 1 may receive damage one turn, while Player 2 takes damage on the next, followed by Player 3, and then on the fourth turn Player 1 takes the damage again.

 Winning and Losing